Can You Repair Your RV Roof From The Inside?

 How Can You Tell Your RV Roof Needs Repaired

 There are a few ways to tell if your RV roof needs repair.
 There are the obvious indicators, and there are the less obvious ones.
-The most obvious indicator is that you see water leaking into your RV.
+The most obvious indicator is of course, that you see water leaking into your RV.

 If you can’t see the water, you may notice the ceiling or walls inside your camper are bubbling.
 This is a good indicator that water is leaking into your motorhome.
-Bubbling may be accompanied by water stains.
+Bubbling may also be accompanied by water stains.

 Another indicator is that you can see damage to the roof from the outside of the camper.
 Finally, if an object has fallen through your RV roof, this is a good time to consider repairs.